 Agroforestry Communities in Togo rely heavily on small family farming.
 This also makes them more susceptible to the ramifications of climate change.
 The introduction of trees increases forest cover and improves soil quality through nutrient restoration, water retention, and carbon retention.
 It can also provide a replenishing approach to wood fuels, a large cause for deforestation in Togo.

 Reforestation provisions and agroforestry are in high demand in Togo.
-Currently, ERP's greatest needs are space, land purchase and greater capacity for education and seedling production.
+Currently, our securing Togolese staff, land purchases, and a greater capacity for education and seedling production.
 Both the nursery and the out planting site sit on leased land.
-We also have a greater demand for seedlings (and pre-COVID, a greater demand for workshops) from local and regional communities.
-For long-term sustainability of native plants, ERP, and community research, it is crucial to own the land used by the nursery and out planting site.
+We also have a greater demand for seedlings and workshops from local and regional communities.
+For long-term sustainability of native plants, the nursery, and community research, it is crucial to own the land used by the nursery and out planting site.
 This will also allow for the production of more native plant seedlings and a larger agroforestry learning platform that can be a better resource not only for Togo, but for the larger region and country.

 WHO IS ICPSD?

 ICPSD is a collaborative and innovative change making organization.
 At its heart is the desire to support people as leaders and stewards of their own growth and development.
 ICPSD acknowledges and asserts that Africa is the "epitome of resilience" and home to "technological geniuses, artists, activists, scholars and thriving despite slavery, colonization and continued exploitation by western countries in the present day."
 (Quotes from Chidera Ihejirika's 2018 article in Afropunk.)
-ICPSD was founded by Togolese native and U.S. citizen Dr. Romuald Afatchao as a means of giving back to his community and country.
+ICPSD was founded by Togolese native and U.S. citizen Dr. Romuald Afatchao as a means of giving back to his communities and countries.
 It was incorporated as a nonprofit organization in the state of Idaho in 2012.
-Official operations began and 501(c)(3) tax status was received in January of 2015.
+501(c)(3) tax status was received and on the ground operations ramped up in January of 2015.